d4n3sh/thedaneshproject/content/posts/2008-08-28-how-to-build-a-local-dns-caching-server.md

 Services like openDNS are awesome but the lag between us and them often results in sluggish performance anyways.

 One way to improve performance is to use local DNS servers.
-I don&#8217;t use Streamyx&#8217;s DNS servers because they SUCK!!.
-TIME&#8217;s DNS servers are ok but I still prefer openDNS.
+I don't use Streamyx's DNS servers because they SUCK!!.
+TIME's DNS servers are ok but I still prefer openDNS.

 To improve performance, I put together a local DNS caching-only server that forwards to openDNS.
 Now I have openDNS with lighting fast response.

-Let&#8217;s walk though the steps to get your own local DNS caching-only server setup.
-I&#8217;m using openSUSE 11 so the steps might vary depending on your distro.
+Let's walk though the steps to get your own local DNS caching-only server setup.
+I'm using openSUSE 11 so the steps might vary depending on your distro.

 1. Install BIND